JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 <tip>

+__Tips__

-If you install TeamCity bundled with a Tomcat servlet container, or use the TeamCity installer for Windows, both the server and one build agent are installed on the same machine.
+* If you install TeamCity bundled with a Tomcat servlet container, or use the TeamCity installer for Windows, both the server and one build agent are installed on the same machine.
 This is not a recommended setup for [production purposes](installing-and-configuring-the-teamcity-server.md#Configuring+Server+for+Production+Use) because of [security concerns](how-to.md#TeamCity+Security+Notes) and since the build procedure can slow down the responsiveness of the web UI and overall TeamCity server functioning.
 If you need more build agents, perform the procedure described below.
-If you need the agent to run an operating system different from the TeamCity server, perform the procedure described below.
+* If you need the agent to run an operating system different from the TeamCity server, perform the procedure described below.
-For production installations, it is recommended to adjust the [Agent's JVM parameters](configuring-build-agent-startup-properties.md) to include the `-server` option.
+* For production installations, it is recommended to adjust the [Agent's JVM parameters](configuring-build-agent-startup-properties.md) to include the `-server` option.
 </tip>

 ## Prerequisites